 Living With the Dying: a 'tail' of life and death.

-In June this year, my little dog, Maisie, died in my arms.
-She had been my faithful friend for 10 wonderful years, and when she was diagnosed with advanced liver cancer last March and given only a couple of weeks to live, I was totally devastated.
+In June 2014, my little dog, Maisie, died in my arms.
+She had been my faithful friend for 10 wonderful years, and when she was diagnosed with advanced liver cancer a few months previously, and given only a couple of weeks to live, I was totally devastated.
 For the next 24 hours, I cried almost continually and it felt as if my world had fallen apart.

 A few days after the diagnosis, our wonderful homeopathic vet, Jane Keogh, gave me some advice that I hope I will never forget, because it totally changed my outlook on serious illness and approaching death.